A Registered Medical Charity (NI Charity No 100712) providing training for health professionals in Africa

 - Specialist Neonatologists with postgraduate education and teaching skills

-All the ELSSA volunteers are experienced clinicians and Postgraduate teachers.
-As Volunteers the ELSSA team provide an extensive specialist resource at minimal cost i.e. expenses incurred only.
+All the ELSSA volunteers are experienced clinicians and postgraduate teachers.
+As volunteers the ELSSA team provide an extensive specialist resource at minimal cost i.e. expenses incurred only.

-- South Sudan has some of the worst rates of Maternal and newborn deaths in Africa, an estimated 2,054 women dying for every 100,000 births (UNDP, WHO Country Cooperation Strategy 2014).
-(7000 times worse than the UK – 0.3 per 100,00 births)
+South Sudan has some of the worst rates of Maternal and Newborn deaths in Africa, an estimated 789 women dying for every 100,000 births (in UK it is 8 per 100,000; UNDP, WHO Country Cooperation Strategy data 2014).

 Despite considerable efforts by many agencies the Maternal Mortality rate has stagnated at this unacceptably high level.
 The long war for independence, the recent inter-tribal conflict has resulted in immense problems of internally displaced persons/refugees.
 These have resulted in poor regional infrastructure and a very fragile health care system largely dependent on International Aid Organisations.